renky1025/kktool/README.md

 # kktool

-kktool is a project that provides some command utils for everyday work.
+kktool is a project that provides some common utils for everyday work.

 # Installation